ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 #### Mandatory Registration Checks

-In addition to enforcing the rules contained in any registered Registration Policy, Transparency Services MUST, at a minimum, perform the following checks before registering a Signed Statement:
+Transparency Services MUST, at a minimum, perform the following checks before registering a Signed Statement:
 * Authenticate the Issuer of the Signed Statement

 To authenticate the Issuer of the Signed Statement the Transparency Service MUST refer to a trust anchor as defined in {{RFC6024}}: "A trust anchor represents an authoritative entity via a public key and associated data.